 Some users have reported an issue in which their Macs no longer recognize mouse clicks from some USB mice after the Mac OS X 10.6.3.
 The problem may occur at random or after the Mac is woken from sleep.

 Clear kernel caches.
-Some users have also reported at least temporary respite from this issue via clearing of carious caches (including kernel extension caches) with a tool such as AppleJack.
-To follow this routine, download AppleJack and install it, then restart your Mac in single-user mode by holding down the command and S keys at startup.
+Some users have also reported at least temporary respite from this issue via clearing of various caches (including kernel extension caches) with a tool such as AppleJack.
+To follow this routine, download AppleJack and install it, then restart your Mac in single-user mode by holding down the Command and S keys at startup.
 At the prompt, type “applejack auto restart” (with no quotation marks) and press return

 Reset PRAM/NVRAM.
 This fix has worked for previous instances of this issue.
 See this Apple Knowledge Base article for instructions for performing this procedure.

 Remove third-party startup items.
 Third-party startup items that are incompatible with Mac OS X 10.6.3 may cause this issue.
 Look in the folder /Library/StartupItems/ for any third-party startup items and temporarily remove them then restart.’

 Downgrade to Mac OS X 10.6.2.
 As a last resort, you can downgrade to an earlier version of Snow Leopard using the “Archive and Install” feature from your Mac OS X installation disc as described here.
 Note that Apple made changes to “improve the reliability of certain third-party USB devices” under Mac OS X 10.6.3, which may be the cause of the issue.